 The performances above are intended for your practice for the finale, the main event- the cockroach massacre.
 Please do try this at home.

-Here are some of my reasons why Scrappy Coco should not just be the older women’s hero.
+Here are some of the reasons why Scrappy Coco should not just be the older women’s hero.

 Scrappy Coco doesn’t want to fight anymore, the only thing he wants is to work for Paul Mitchell, cut hair and please the senior citizens.